 Bridge Loan Pros

-The ability to quickly access cash is the biggest advantage of a bridge loan.
-Along with this, a bridge loan will also provide you with:
+The ability to quickly access cash is the biggest advantage of bridge financing.
+Along with this, a bridging loan will also provide you with:

 - Cash for emergency repairs

 - The ability to close on a property without waiting for a home sale

 As a borrower, a bridge loan isn’t always ideal for your financial situation.
 That being said, the disadvantages of a bridge loan include:

 - High closing costs

 - Two monthly payments if you’re still paying an existing mortgage